LGST-LAB/OpenVlasov6/README.md

 This solver depends on the software package GetFEM (which can be found at [getfem.org](getfem.org)) to function - specifically its Python interface.
 Instructions to find and install it can be found at [getfem.org/download.html](getfem.org/download.html).
 OpenVlasov6 works on python versions 3.7 to 3.13 and GetFEM version 5.4, and both prebuilt GetFEM interfaces (such as the version of GetFEM 5.4 with Python 3.7 on Anaconda given on getfem.org/download.html) and custom-built ones will work.

+### Changes in 1.0.1
+Minor edits and clarifications for comments.

 ### Changes in 1.0
 First public release.